 Entry to and exit from the Mt.
 Kenya National Park can only be made during daylight hours before 6pm.
 The forest zone can be dangerous due to buffalo and elephant, especially at night.
 Although the higher huts on the mountain (above 4,000m) can be reached in one day from the road, its strongly recommended that two days be taken unless you are already acclimatised.

 Mt Kenya is located within the Mt Kenya National Park and managed by the Kenya Wildlife Service (KWS) – entry fees and other info are available here

 Beware of rogue guides and porters.
 All guides and porters must have valid KWS issued cards.
 These are bona fide licenced groups offering guiding and porter services.
 This is a benefit to the visitor since guides and porters are granted entry to the park at half price with such a card.
-Also any problems with the guides/porters can be followed up since they are known and registered groups rather than “unknown youth”, many with a criminal record, off the streets of major towns who may not have any mountain experience.
+Also any problems with the guides/porters can be followed up since they are known and registered groups.
 Visitors should obtain receipts for payments made for the park/reserve, which must be shown when leaving.

 Do not burn any vegetation, particularly dead Lobelias and Groundsells at the higher altitudes, which form an important part of the mountain’s fragile ecosystem.
 There have been several huge fires in recent years over both higher and lower slopes.
 Carry out all your litter.